What does legacy system archiving cost?

 3. Audit and Compliance Risks

-Without legally compliant archiving, audits or internal reviews may reveal gaps in documentation.
-Tax-relevant records must be accessible and traceable at all times.
-Non-compliance—especially with GoBD or GDPR regulations—can result in fines or financial penalties.
+Without legally compliant archiving, external audits or internal reviews may uncover gaps in documentation.
+Financial and tax-relevant records must be accessible, traceable and verifiable at all times.

 4. Risk of Data Loss or Inaccessibility